-Preservationists plan to move the historic Randolph-Lucas House in Buckhead to the Ansley Park neighborhood this summer.
+ATLANTA (May 31, 2013) - Preservationists plan to move the historic Randolph-Lucas House to Atlanta's historic Ansley Park neighborhood this summer.
 NewTown Partners, an Atlanta-based economic development consulting firm focusing on distressed historic resources, purchased the Ansley property at 78 Peachtree Circle on Thursday, May 30, and has already begun the process of moving the structure.
 The mansion will be the private home of NewTown Partners' founders, Christopher Jones and Roger Smith, returning the mansion to its residential roots for the first time in nearly 20 years.